gaurav-arun/linux_server_configuration/README.md

 # linux_server_configuration
 Udacity FSND Linux Server Configuration Project

+## Deployed Item Catalog App
+- Open [catalogapp.ddns.net](http://catalogapp.ddns.net).
+Login using your google account.
+- You can also use the static ip ([http://13.234.235.47](http://13.234.235.47)) to reach the web application.
+But google login will not work with this approach.

 ## Goals
 1. Deploy a up-to-date linux instance on the cloud.
 2. Create an user `grader` with sudo permissions.
 Only this user should be allowed to perform remote login using ssh.